 Funding is like doing an Outward Bound course, the more effort you put in, the more returns you are likely to receive.
 Planning is the key to successful fundraising.

-Email us with your name and address to request a funding pack to be posted to you or call Sue Childs - Funding Advisor now on 0800 688 927.
+Email us with your name, address and contact phone number to request a funding pack to be posted to you or call Sue Childs - Funding Advisor now on 0800 688 927.
 Sue helps people with fundraising on a regular basis and is only to happy to help guide you on your way.

 Our three-step fundraising guide